 Boarding schools, regardless of their size, are privately-funded socio-educational communities, where students live, attend school, and are expected to participate within the community.
 A distinguishing factor for boarding schools, in comparison with residential treatment schools, is that its students voluntarily attend school and are self-motivated and accountable for their education.
 If you are researching boarding schools for the middle school aged student, there is a distinct class of boarding schools called Junior Boarding Schools.

 Because All Kinds of Therapy intends to inform on private placement and parent-choice programs, does not recommend this approach to working with troubled teens or young adults.
-If you want to find a different approach look at the wilderness therapy approach.
+If you want to find a therapeutic, outdoor intervention, a completely different approach than the “boot camp” model, look at the wilderness therapy approach.

 BPD is most easily distinguished for observers by the person’s inability to regulate their emotions, meaning relationships are fraught with excessive drama.
 “People with BPD often have intense and stormy relationships.
 Attitudes toward family, friends and loved ones may shift suddenly.
 Relationship problems are common and the behaviors are difficult for loved ones to manage effectively.”
 (National Education Alliance for Borderline Personality Disorder)

 Repeated aggression, in the form of physical, verbal, and now electronic harassment, has deleterious effects on children’s physical health, sleep and eating patterns, academic success and sense of self.
 Communities, and parents, are beginning to interrupt the expectation that this is an acceptable rite of passage and many schools have impressive anti-bullying policy and enforcement.

 The Child Trauma Academy (CTA) is a not-for-profit organization based in Houston, Texas working to improve the lives of high-risk children through direct service, research and education. http://childtrauma.org/about-childtrauma-academy/